codedoneright-eu/debian-deployment-helper/README.md

 0.3
-Packages module now allows for selection between GNOME and xfce4, xfce selection installs some GNOME ackages (terminal, text editor, calculator,
+Packages module now allows for selection between GNOME and xfce4, xfce selection installs some GNOME packages (terminal, text editor, calculator)

 0.2
 Divided the script into modules, each performing a specific part,